rbouckaert/global-language-tree-pipeline/README.md

 The monos package for [BEAST 2](http://www.beast2.org/) is used to generate BEAST 2 XML for the global language phylogeny.

-## Ethnologue scripts
+## Treeset analysis scripts

-The Ethnologue scripts contains code for anaylsis of diversification of global human languages.
+The Treeset analysis scripts contain code for diversification rate anaylsis and EDGE calculations based on the global language posterior treeset.